Rcoder0907/nest-demo/README.md

 - Visit the root directory of project
 - `docker-compose -d up` to start postgres in a docker container
 - If you don't want to use docker based database then go to .env file and update the credential of database server of your own
+- .env file is checked in to make it simple for reviewer to run the code.
+In real project .env will always be ignored